aloysiogl/phylo-covid/README.md

 ## Summary

-A full report is present in file `report_AloysiogalvaoLopes.pdf` with all references as well.
+A full report is present in file `report/AloysioGalvaoLopes_report.pdf` with all references as well.
 This project aims at creating a phylogenetic tree based on concepts of algorithmic information.
 More precisely, the normalized compression distance (NCD) is used as base to compute a distance matrix thats later used to compute a phylogenetic tree for the coronavirus.